SwanstromLab/Primer_ID_template_consensus/README.md

 # Primer ID Template Consensus Sequence (TCS) Pipeline
 RUBY Script to creat Primer ID tempalate consensus from raw MiSeq fastq files

+#TCS script Version 1.36-01MAY2018 and DR Version 1.05-01MAY2018

+	1. Remove the temp_dir if fail to create TCS

 #DR script Version 1.04-18APR2018

 	1. Fix a bug of method #sequence_locator.
 Refine the alignment if the ref sequence restarts and/or ends with "-"